ecogodi/fprime/README.md

 ```

+The final callback is also called bound to this context.

 ### Parallelization
 Parallel execution is supported through the use of the `next.push()` method attached to the injected next function.
 This method takes an optional key (see later) and _generates_ a special _parallel next_ function.
 As with the usual next, it can be called manually or used as an async procedure callback.
 Only after completion of all parallel executions the grouped errors and results are forwarded to next step.